pulumi/terraform-provider-aws/website/docs/r/codedeploy_deployment_group.html.markdown

 * `load_balancer_info` - (Optional) Single configuration block of the load balancer to use in a blue/green deployment (documented below).
 * `on_premises_instance_tag_filter` - (Optional) On premise tag filters associated with the group.
 See the AWS docs for details.
 * `trigger_configuration` - (Optional) Configuration block(s) of the triggers for the deployment group (documented below).
-* `tags` - (Optional) Key-value map of resource tags.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Key-value map of resource tags. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ### alarm_configuration Argument Reference